Atlanta Premises Liability Attorney

 To allege a claim of negligent security, the owner would need to have had notice of prior, substantial criminal activity on the premises or within the surrounding area.
 For instance, if several robberies had taken place in the nightclub parking lot, apartment building or complex, or on an adjacent property over the past couple of months, then the owner has been given notice of the danger of future incidents occurring.
 He has a duty to exercise ordinary care to prevent harm by implementing security measures such as hiring security guards in the area and installing fencing, surveillance cameras, and increased lighting.
 If another robbery occurs before the owner takes steps to secure against it and someone was injured, the property owners will likely be held liable for damages.

-Call a negligent security lawyer in any case where you were attacked and injured in a parking lot, bar, restaurant, apartment complex or on any other property where needed security was absent.
+Call an Atlanta premises liability attorney in any case where you were attacked and injured in a parking lot, bar, restaurant, apartment complex or on any other property where needed security was absent.

 Security Measures by Property Owners

 Business owners in high crime areas are on notice that their customers or patrons could be harmed and must be proactive in keeping their premises safe.
 Their duty to customers applies regardless if the business just opened, since this is knowledge that business owners should seek.
 Safety measures that owners should consider implementing include:

 - Installing and maintaining gates and fences

 - Securing doors and windows and regularly inspecting them

 - Hiring security guards to patrol the premises

 - Installing and maintaining security cameras, and sufficient lighting